 The Denman Brush is an item I use daily on my curly clients as well as on my own head of curls.
 I love the versatility of this brush!
 It gives a nice firm scalp massage and it also assists in the formation of perfect curl clumps.
 The spacing of the bristles can be changed by removing rows, which will give you less tension (with fewer rows) and more tension (with all the rows).
 Because curly girls often go multiple days between washes it is critical to cleanse and stimulate the scalp on wash days.
 The bristles are firm, but not so firm that they hurt or irritate the scalp.
 There are a lot of knock offs, but personally, I think the little extra for the Denman brand is worth it.
 These brushes have been around for ages and there’s a reason for that, they are work horses who multitask...Get you one!

 The Wet Brush Pro is another item I use daily in my shop.
-This brush helps me glide through thick heads of hair, distributing conditioner with ease.
+This brush helps me glide through thick heads of curls, distributing conditioner with ease.
 The Denman can also be used for this step, but I prefer the Wet Brush Pro because of its larger size and flexible design.
-Distributing the conditioner through the hair strands is important because the products I use and recommend must be manually pressed into the hair.
+Distributing the conditioner through the hair strands is important because the products I use and recommend must be physically mixed with water pressed into the hair.
 This brush turns a head of curls into a creamy hydrated dreamland!

 My tighter textured gals will benefit from the Felicia Leatherwood Brush it is like the Denman brush but on steroids.
 It has stronger bristles that allow me to work through a head tightly textured curls more efficiently.
 I like to use the tip for de-tangling small sections of hair then I turn it sideways and use the full brush to distribute hydration and product from scalp to ends.
 It's a workhorse that has held up well over time.